-Penalty: each semester's clinical paperwork must be accompanied by a current Preceptor Signature Verification Sheet, or the student's paperwork cannot be accepted for grading Hill College Diagnostic Medical Sonography/Echocardiography Program Student Evaluation of Clinical Facility
+Penalty: each semester's clinical paperwork must be accompanied by a current Preceptor Signature Verification Sheet, or the student's paperwork cannot be accepted for grading

+Hill College Echocardiography Program Student Evaluation of Clinical Facility
-Name: Clinical Site: Clinical Supervisor: Dates of Clinical Experience: to

-Please use this worksheet to evaluate the effectiveness of your clinical experience.
-The information will be held in strict confidence and is designed to provide input for planning future clinical experience by the Echo staff.

-- I. ACADEMIC PREPARATION: Based on your clinical experience at this facility, do you feel your on-campus classroom and laboratory instruction was adequate to prepare you to perform in the clinical environment at a beginning level?
-(Circle one). - A. Classroom and laboratory work provided adequate preparation. - B. Classroom and laboratory work was not adequate to prepare me to function in a clinical environment. - C. List subject areas or topics that you feel should have been presented or presented in greater detail prior to beginning clinical experience.
-Be as specific as possible. - 1.
+Name: Clinical Site: ical ervisor r: Dates of Clinical Experience: to info ormati se this worksheet to evaluate the ion will be held in strict confidentinical experience by the Echo sta ce and is designed to prov I. do y ADEMIC PREPARATION: Bayou feel your on-campus classroopare you to perform in the clinical). m and laboratory instruct ion was adequate to A. Classroom and laboratory work x provided adequate prepa ration. В. Classroom and laboratory work a clinical environment. x was not adequate to prep pare me to function in C. List subject areas or topics that presented in greater detail prior as possible. • • 1.
+2. 3.

-Hill College Diagnostic Medical Sonography/Echocardiography Student evaluation of clinical facility
+Hill College Echocardiography Student evaluation of clinical facility